263 Dresda

-Dresda (minor planet designation: 263 Dresda) is a typical Main belt asteroid.
+263 Dresda is a typical Main belt asteroid.
 It belongs to the Koronis family of asteroids.

 It has a lightly coloured surface and likely is not composed of carbonaceous materials, but is similar in composition as another Koronis family member, 243 Ida.

 It was discovered by Johann Palisa on 3 November 1886 in Vienna.

 The asteroid's name derives from the German city of Dresden.